-• End of June or first week of July 2025 (exact dates to be defined): All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
+• 25th and 26th of June 2025: All students present the results of their thesis work during the IMBRSea Annual Symposium, through an oral presentation (15 minutes) followed by a defense before a Jury and a debate including the public present (15 minutes).
 During the presentation, interaction with people who are not physically present in the room is possible through Video Conference.
-All the presentations are also recorded and broadcasted in real time.
+All the presentations are also recorded and broadcast in real-time.